elunna/nerfhack-changelog/README.md

 * Courtrooms generated after level 20 can be filled with vampires (dNetHack).
 * Gnomish mines fill levels sometimes have varied lighting; rarely they get ice patches.
 * Fake "Closed for inventory" shop engravings can appear in random places.
-* **Bones files are disabled** and will never be left or encountered unless playing in wizmode.

 ### New levels